wp-plugins/ewww-image-optimizer/readme.txt

 = future =
 * these are possible future bugfixes and/or feature requests, if you see a feature you like here, go vote for it in the support forum
-* throttling: ability to specify number of images to optimize in a batch via bulk optimize, and seconds between batches
-* FlaGallery optimize on upload does not work with plupload (only the browser-based method works properly).
-This will be implemented in a future release.
+* show statistics: display cumulative savings and computation time in status section
+* webp support
+* jpegmini server integration (for resizes only)
+* pngquant (for resizes only)
 * huge thanks to those who have done localization/translation for Dutch, Romanian, and Spanish.
-See http://wordpress.org/plugins/ewww-image-optimizer/other_notes/ for more information.
 If you would like to help translate this plugin in your language, post a thread on the support forums.

+= 1.8.0 =
+* fixed: debug output not working properly on bulk optimize
+* changed: when cloud license has been exceeded, the optimizer will not attempt to upload images, and bulk operations will stop immediately
+* fixed: unnecessary decimals will not be displayed for file-sizes in bytes
+* added: button to stop bulk optimization process
+* fixed: rewrote escapeshellarg() to avoid stripping accented characters from filenames
+* fixed: problems with apostrophes in filenames
+* changed: Optimize More and Bulk Optimize are now on the same page
+* changed: After running Optimize More, you can Show Optimized Images and Empty Table without refreshing the page.
+* fixed: blank page when resetting bulk status in flagallery
+* change: already optimized images in Media Library will not be re-optimized by default via bulk tool
+* fixed: FlaGallery version 4.0, optimize on upload now works with plupload
+* fixed: proper validation that an image has been removed from the auxilliary images table
+* move more code into admin_init to improve page load on front-end
+* added: ability to specify number of seconds between images (throttling)
+* added: nextgen and grand flagallery thumb optimization is now stored in database
+* change: significant speed improvement, optimizer only checks for the tools it needs for the current image
+* fixed: urls for converted resizes were not being updated in posts
+* fixed: attempt to convert PNGs with empty alpha channels after optimization on first pass, instead of on re-optimization

 = 1.7.6 =
 * fixed: color of progressbar for 4 more admin themes in WP 3.8